UPCOMING CEC Classes through the New Earth Institute

 Laura Lansrud-López, M.A., ATR-BC, LPCC, LPAT, is the Chair of the Counseling Program and Clinical Director of Tierra Nueva Counseling Center.
 Laura has been a clinical supervisor for over five years and specializes in integrating evidence-based practices with transpersonal and expressive arts modalities.

-COMMUNITY LECTURES this Spring Sponsored by The New Earth Institute!
+COMMUNITY LECTURE this Spring Sponsored by The New Earth Institute!

 A PSYCHOBIOLOGICAL APPROACH TO COUPLE THERAPY: